RawanGamil/Scientific-Calculator-using-MARIE-assembly-language/README.md

 # Scientific-Calculator-using-MARIE-assembly-language

-It's a simple scientific calculator using Marie assembly language.
+It's a simple scientific calculator using Marie assembly language from SCRATCH.
 The code should run on the Marie simulator: https://marie.js.org/ To use the calculator you can open the Marie simulator and upload the .mas file named "Simple Scientific Calculator", OR you can copy the code from the text filed I uploaded and paste it into the Marie simulator.